Extrapolation and sampling for processes on spatial graphs: Introduction

-The condition of the spectrum degeneracy is restrictive.
-However, in many cases, the extrapolation methods developed for processes with spectrum degeneracy feature some robustness with respect to the noise contamination.
+Spectrum degeneracy is a quite special feature that is difficult to ensure for a process.
+However, in many cases, the extrapolation methods being developed for processes with spectrum degeneracy feature some robustness with respect to the noise contamination.
 In some cases, it is possible to apply these methods for projections of underlying processes on the space of processes with spectrum degeneracy; see, e.g., \cite{D18}.

 It appears that many applications require to extend the existing theory of sampling and extrapolation on the processes defined on a time domains with non-trivial structures.
 These structures may appear for hybrid dynamic systems, with regime switches; see, e,g. \cite{SS}.
 There are also models for partial differential systems with the state space represented by branched manifolds see, e.g., \cite{CP,HH,PP,P}, and the literature therein.